Ebola Outbreaks

 Zaire and Sudan ebolavirus outbreaks began in 1976 and continue in Africa.

-Orthoebolaviruses are a group of four viruses that cause Ebola disease.
 The initial Zaire Ebolavirus disease (EBOV) case was confirmed in 1976 in a village near the Ebola River.
 A study published on August 18, 2023, says the origins of Ebola remain enigmatic.
 Recent data suggest that some EBOV outbreaks may originate from human-to-human transmission of prior Ebola outbreak strains instead of spillover.
+Orthoebolaviruses are a group of four viruses that cause Ebola disease.
 According to the World Health Organization (WHO), Ebolavirus outbreaks frequently occur in Africa.
-As of 2024, more than 30 EBOV outbreaks have been reported.
+As of March 2025, more than 30 EBOV outbreaks have been reported.
 The WHO posted a Chronology of EBOV outbreaks.

 Zaire Ebolavirus Outbreaks

-Africa endured Zaire Ebolavirus outbreaks between 2014, 2016, 2018, and 2022.
+Africa endured Zaire Ebolavirus outbreaks in 2014, 2016, 2018, and 2022.
 Over 29,000 people were infected, and more than 11,000 died.
 The African countries most afflicted were Sierra Leone and Liberia.
-Since then, the DRC Ministry of Health has announced various outbreaks of EVD.
-During the 2018–2020 EVD outbreak in the eastern part of the DRC, among those offered vaccination, self-reported uptake of the Ebola vaccine was 99% (95% confidence interval (CI) [98.5–99.4]), As of August 2023, Original Research indicates that EVD surveillance systems in Liberia may fail to detect a new outbreak promptly.
+Since then, the Democratic Republic of Congo (DRC) Ministry of Health has announced various outbreaks of EVD.
+During the 2018–2020 EVD outbreak in the eastern part of the DRC, among those offered vaccination, self-reported uptake of the Ebola vaccine was 99% (95% confidence interval (CI) [98.5–99.4]).
+As of August 2023, Original Research indicates that EVD surveillance systems in Liberia may fail to detect a new outbreak promptly.
 Specific improvements are required, and regular evaluations are recommended.

 Sudan Ebolavirus Outbreak

-On May 8, 2023, North Kivu, DRC, confirmed a positive case of Sudan Ebolavirus (SUDV).
-This revelation was made by the communicator of the provincial health division of Butembo, Dps-Butembo, Damulo Luhavo, during a press briefing.
+On May 8, 2023, North Kivu, DRC, confirmed a positive case of SUDV.
+This revelation was made by the communicator of the provincial health division of Butembo, Dps-Butembo, and Damulo Luhavo, during a press briefing.
 "Regarding Ebola virus disease surveillance, we received a sample that turned out to be positive from the Kyondo health zone and in the Butembo site.
 We have received four samples, and among the four, one is positive," said Damulo Luhavo.

 Ebola Vaccines

-Ebola vaccine information is posted at this Precision Vaccinations link.
+Ebola vaccine information is posted at this Vax-Before-Travel link.
+In 2025, Ebola vaccines will not be commercially available in the U.S.

 Ebola Therapy